cookiecutter/cookiecutter-django/docs/developing-locally-docker.rst

 Rebuild your ``docker`` application. ::

-  $ docker-compose -f local.yml up -d --build
+  $ docker compose -f local.yml up -d --build

 Go to your browser and type in your URL bar ``https://my-dev-env.local``